Monokkel/Unreal-style-guide/README.md

 These principles have been adapted from [idomatic.js style guide](https://github.com/rwaldron/idiomatic.js/).

 <a name="0.1"></a>
-### 0.1 If your UE4 project already has a style guide, you should follow it
+### 0.1 If your Unreal project already has a style guide, you should follow it

 If you are working on a project or with a team that has a pre-existing style guide, it should be respected.
 Any inconsistency between an existing style guide and this guide should defer to the existing.